 We tell you our decision

-Once your application is complete, we will give you a decision by the end of November 2021.
-If you are successful, you will receive a grant offer letter from CnES.
+Once your application is complete, we will give you a decision by end September 2023.
+If you are successful, you will receive a grant offer letter.
 You/your parent/guardian will need to sign the letter accepting the terms and conditions of the grant, including details of the account to receive the funds and return it by the date stated on the letter.
 If your application is unsuccessful we will be in contact to tell you why.

 You start your programme

 You can start your programme when you receive our letter confirming the grant.
 We cannot guarantee to fund any costs you have incurred before we have made a decision on the application.
 We will not fund any costs you have incurred before you make your application.
 You must acknowledge CnES and sportscotland on all publicity and marketing materials.
 If you want to change the purpose of your grant from that specified in your grant application, you must first get our agreement in writing.